jameskimmel/BIMCloudBasicBackupScript/README.md

 Requirements that are out of the scope of this repository:

-- Windows task scheduler to automatically start this script automatically
+- Windows task scheduler to automatically start this script automatically (but you can import the BIMBackup27.xml to start with)
 - File versioning or snapshots to have multiple backup states